Our #1 Recommended Adjustable Base

 Do you have to deal with frequently tossing and turning on your bed before you sleep?
 Don't worry; you are not alone.
 Many people face this issue, and that's where an adjustable bed base comes in.

 An adjustable base takes your entire sleep experience to a whole new level.
-You can conveniently alter your mattress position and elevate different body parts.
+You can conveniently alter your mattress position and improve different body parts.

 But you might be thinking, what type of mattress should you consider with your adjustable bed?
 And that's a pretty valid question.
 That's why we have developed this guide to help you find your best option, so read on (also check 10 amazing mattresses for adjustable bed).